 You received your YubiKey — now what?
-The only thing that is changing is you need to insert the YubiKey and tap it — either the gold circle in the middle of the YubiKey, or the edge of the YubiKey (if you are using the smaller device).
-When you are using a District computer (your laptop, a Chromebook, a desktop computer) — whether you are at school, at your office, at home — you will log in using your username and password, and then tap the YubiKey.
+Once you have registered your key, the only thing that changes is that you need to insert the YubiKey and tap it — either the gold circle in the middle of the YubiKey, the gold contacts, or the edge of the YubiKey (if you are using the smaller device, the Nano).
+When you are using a computer (your laptop, a Chromebook, a desktop computer) — whether you are at school, at your office, or at home — you will log in using your username and password, and then tap the YubiKey.
 It’s just that simple.

-Turn on your computer.
+- Turn on your computer.

-Launch your Chrome browser (if it is not already launched).
+- Launch your Chrome browser (if it is not already launched).

-Go to the Palo Alto USD portal page.
+- Go to the ID portal page

-Insert your YubiKey into a USB port.
+- Insert your YubiKey into a USB port.

-When prompted, tap the blinking green light on the YubiKey.
+- When prompted, tap the blinking green light on the YubiKey.

-That’s it!
+- That’s it!
 You are logged in to the PAUSD portal.
 You can now remove the YubiKey and store it.

 That’s it!
 If you have questions, contact Technology Services by email at email@example.com, or by phone at (650) 833-4243.